usdot-jpo-ode/wzdx/spec-content/README.md

 [LocationMethod](/spec-content/enumerated-types/LocationMethod.md) | The typical method used to locate the beginning and end of a work zone impact area.
 [RelatedRoadEventType](/spec-content/enumerated-types/RelatedRoadEventType.md) | The type of relationship with a road event that is being identified
 [RestrictionType](/spec-content/enumerated-types/RestrictionType.md) | The type of vehicle restriction on a roadway or lane.
-[SpatialVerification](/spec-content/enumerated-types/SpatialVerification.md) | An indication of how a geographical coordinate was defined.
 [UnitOfMeasurement](/spec-content/enumerated-types/UnitOfMeasurement.md) | Unit of measurement (e.g. "pounds", "centimeters").
 [VehicleImpact](/spec-content/enumerated-types/VehicleImpact.md) | The impact to vehicular lanes along a single road in a single direction.
 [WorkerPresenceConfidence](/spec-content/enumerated-types/WorkerPresenceConfidence.md) | High-level description of the feed publisher's confidence in worker presence.